Our Categories For 20 Years of Latitude

 Sometimes, movement can speak louder than words, and never more so than on our Waterfront Stage.
 This category honours the choreographers who have made an incredible contribution to the dance canon, whether that’s an iconic production, extraordinary storytelling or a new movement language.

-In July 2006, when Latitude first began, the smartphone was not yet mainstream.
+In July 2006, when Latitude first began, the smartphone was not yet mainstream; social media as we know it today didn’t exist.
 We’ll be sorting through twenty years of astonishing progress to identify the innovations that have – for better or worse – changed the way we connect, think, and live.
+Our community voted for The Smartphone as the winner of this category – an innovation that has undoubtedly changed our lives for generations to come.

 This category honours the collective calls for justice, equality, and change that have marked the last twenty years.
 The campaigns and activism that have reshaped our cultural landscape and through difficult, necessary conversation, demanded that we hold others, and ourselves, to a higher standard.